Baton Rouge Symphony Orchestra: History

-Initially, the orchestra consisted of 60 musicians from Baton Rouge, New Orleans, Southeastern Louisiana Institute (now Southeastern Louisiana University) in Hammond, and Southwestern Louisiana Institute (now ULL) in Lafayette.
+Initially, the orchestra consisted of 60 musicians from Baton Rouge, New Orleans, Southeastern Louisiana Institute in Hammond, and Southwestern Louisiana Institute (now ULL) in Lafayette.
 Frederick Kopp conducted the first concert.
 Three concerts were held during the season, and the first soloist to appear with the orchestra was violinist Miriam Solovieff.
 The season closed with a performance of the Redemption by Charles Gounod.

 1940s

 In the 1948-49 season, four concerts were presented by the orchestra’s new conductor, David Forrester.
 A newly established chamber recital series, sponsored by the orchestra, was inaugurated with two world-famous soloists, Mischa Elman, violin, and Amparo Iturbi, piano.
 A highlight of the 1949-50 season was the appearance of the Baton Rouge Boys Choir, conducted by Carver Blanchard.
 Another development was the inauguration of a children’s series designed to introduce music to Baton Rouge youth by having the orchestra perform in the schools.

 The orchestra had a new conductor, Orlando Barera, who resigned as assistant conductor of the Houston Symphony to come to Baton Rouge.